 You’ll see that humility is a bit of a theme with Mr. Russell.

-But athletic plan A was foiled with a torn ACL during Danny’s senior year of high school.
+But athletic plan A was foiled during Danny’s senior year of high school.
 After that, Danny decided to head to LSU and study one of his true curiosities – political science.

 The catch?
 Tuition doesn’t pay itself, and Danny had to put himself through school.
 This meant that when his friends were joining student government associations and clubs to start building their civic knowledge, Danny was waiting tables.